PREVIOUS: CONCLUSIONS re. painful Events (2c)

 • only have ‘squirl-in-a-cage’ mentality (pink) without connecting it to emotions underneath (blank), and

-• often not even to the Event (green) that set off the obsession!
+• often not even connect our reaction to an Event (green) that set off the obsession!

 Even though something or someone has hurt us, we minimize or deny it.
 We may not be clear what emotions come up because of a stressful Event, but we certainly don’t want to focus on them.
 Think T.E.A.
 Without doing FoO & emotion-release work, we act out** those Es by:

 🌀 constantly complaining, dissociating, districting ourselves, endless worry, (T), forgetting an important appointment (A), getting sick, verbally attacking someone / anyone (T), or just being paralyzed

 ** ACTing OUT : compulsive behavior (A) (action or non-action) which expresses emotions not consciously experienced at the time

 ACoAs were taught from infancy to negate or suppress our Es, especially any that weren’t acceptable in our original home.

 ⚒ for some – anger/ rage was the norm